MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ## Invoke Collaborative Stage View from Adaptive Cards

 When the user enters an app content URL in a chat, the bot is invoked, and returns [Adaptive Cards](../task-modules-and-cards/cards/cards-actions.md) with the option to open the URL.
-Depending on the context and the users client (see, [Collaborative Stage View](#collaborative-stage-view)), this URL is opened in the appropriate Stage View UI.
+Depending on the context and the users client (see, [[Collaborative Stage View](#collaborative-stage-view)](#collaborative-stage-view)), this URL is opened in the appropriate Stage View UI.
 When the Collaborative Stage View is invoked from Adaptive Cards in a group or meeting chat (and not from a deep link), a new window is opened.

 The following images display a Collaborative Stage View opened from Adaptive Cards: